 The orders were to take effect immediately.

-"Counties do not have the legal authority," the commissioner continued, "to require boards of eduction to vote on specific issues.
+"Counties do not have the legal authority," the commissioner continued, "to require boards of education to vote on specific issues.
 School officers take an oath to obey all legal requirements.
 The State Education Department expects school boards will follow all legal requirements, including the face-covering regulation."

 William Biamonte, chief of staff to the County Legislature's Democratic minority, said, "When ideology trumps science and politics are prioritized over the common good of society, our most vulnerable residents stand to suffer the most.